Synopsis to The Eternaut

 The story begins a night with Salvo and 3 friends (all adult people) playing cards at Salvo's house.
 Suddenly, the snow begins to fall.
 It's very weird, because NEVER has snow fallen in Buenos Aires.
 Looking through a closed window, they can see that some vehicles crash for no apparent reason and a neighbor dies when he is touched by the snow.
 They realize that the snow is poisoned and they block every small hole in the house.
 One of the Salvo friends is killed by the snow almost immediately, when he ran out of the house screaming for his family.
 After that, Salvo feels very lucky because he has with him his wife and young daughter.
 Slowly, the group works together to deal with the situation.
 They "build" an isolated suit made of plastic, an underwater mask and a breathing filter.
 The risk is high, but Salvo goes out of the house (using the garage as a "compensation chamber") and for the first time, he puts his feet in a dead world: his own neighborhood.

-Salvo must kill some thugs who try to steal his well constructed suit.
-But some other "good guys" also exist are they are eventually included in the original group.
+Salvo is forced to kill some thugs who try to steal his well constructed suit.
+But some other "good guys" also exist and they are eventually included in the original group.

 The first extra-terrestrial beings they see are human-size bugs, which use ray cannons to kill people.
 They're not too hard to kill, but they suddenly see a complete building destroyed.
 The cause are the Gurbos, massive four-legged animals bigger than elephants.
 They walked through buildings and have very thick skin and are almost indestructible.
 You can immobilize them only destroying a small "tele-director" hidden in their neck.
 Those devices are in the bugs also.
-Several battles take place in different places of Buenos Aires.
-Places well know by most Argentines.
+Several battles take place in different places of Buenos Aires (in places well known by most Argentines).
 For the first time in Argentina, the adventure was not in Africa, American, Europe or the Pacific... but here, in our own town.

 In his trip downtown, Salvo and his group discover what they called "robot-men", common people captured by the invaders and taken as soldiers, with a tele-director in each one of them.